February 25, 2022

 Legend has it that during the 70s and 80s both Canadian growers, and some prominent breeders in the Netherlands started experimenting with crossing Ruderalis with Indica and Sativa strains with the goal of creating an autoflower strain, but only had marginal success.
 They simply could not produce a stable, potent and fully autoflower plant given Cannabis ruderalis is very low in THC content.

-Then, around the beginning of the 21st century, geneticists on West Coast (USA) came upon a Mexican strain of Cannabis ruderalis, commonly known as “Mexican Rudy” which was seen to be very fast growing.
+Around the beginning of the 21st century, geneticists on the West Coast of the USA discovered a Mexican strain of Cannabis ruderalis, known as “Mexican Rudy.”
+This strain grew very quickly.
 This movement, led by a passionate breeder know as “The Joint Doctor,” succeeded in producing the first known autoflower strain called “The Lowryder.”
 A squat, fast to harvest autoflower, it was said to be a result of a cross-breeding of Mexican Rudy with a high THC content strain, Northern Lights, which also had a similar squat plant structure to ruderalis.

 Like all cannabis strains, today’s autoflower strains have evolved to feature higher THC levels and have been fully stabilized to produce feminized autoflower genetics, which further reduces the possibility of male plants which can fast decimate a planting.